telerik/blazor-docs/installation/nuget.md

 ### Store Encrypted Credentials

-NuGet password encryption is not supported by the .NET CLI on non-Windows platforms.
+The .NET CLI supports NuGet password encryption only on the Windows platform.
+Note that [the encrypted password in the `NuGet.Config` file will work only for one user and one machine](https://learn.microsoft.com/en-us/nuget/reference/nuget-config-file#packagesourcecredentials).

 If you [add the Telerik package source in Visual Studio](#use-visual-studio), the credentials will be encrypted and stored in the Windows Credential Manager on Windows and in the Keychain on macOS.